 In Huskvarna the church stands where it does because Wilhelm Tham said so.
-In the Huskvarna of the 1910 decade, by and large everything was situated where it was because works proprietor Tham, in his English-inspired palace, wanted it that way.
+In Huskvarna in the 1910s, everything was situated where it was because works proprietor Tham, in his English-inspired palace, wanted it that way.

 “Wilhelm Tham has had a greater influence than any other private individual on both the area and the Husqvarna company,” Husqvarna Museum Director Rickard Bindberg says.

 With fresh ideas and belief in the future

 When Wilhelm Tham came to the Husqvarna company in 1872, his predecessors were on the verge of closing it down.
 Orders for weapons from the government were drying up, and even though production of sewing machines had begun, they had not found their market yet.
 Wilhelm Tham swept in with vigour and dash and belief in the future.
 He saw opportunities that nobody else dared to give a glance, and during his time as managing director, sales doubled 34 times.